-In this article, you can read a review of Carcassonne, a gateway tile-placement board game.
-What is Carcassonne, how does it play, and what do I think about it.
+In this article, you can read my review of Carcassonne, a gateway tile-placement board game.
+What is Carcassonne, how does it play, and do I recommend it?

 I’ve always been fascinated by maps.
 As a kid, I would browse the world atlas just for fun, checking out the layouts of cities and the countryside and cursing the authors for not selecting more city maps or enlarge certain parts of the map that I was more interested in.

 It is therefore not a surprise, that map-based or tile-placement games (computer games or board games) have a special place in my heart.

 There aren’t really that many different components in the box: besides instructions you have the tiles, you have your figures (Meeples as they are called), and a scoring board.
 Decent quantity though: over 80 tiles and over 40 meeples, so there is plenty of building material available.